LBBNetwork/VCF400/README.md

 * (RPG) ADDVOTE: Mostly complete, finish enforcement of EXHBID parm, do not let user change EXHBID field unless parm 999 (Assume SECOFR) was specified
 * (RPG) ADMSETTING: Not started.
 Monolithic program to specify application settings, Guestbook/400 comment visibility?
 * (RPG) READGBCMT: Basics are working.
 Can read comments from GUESTBKDB and display them to screen.
 Also respects VISIBLE field in DB and hides comments if an admin disabled that comment from view.
 I want a scrolling SFL though... also need to disable reading other guest's comments unless you're passing 999 to the launch parm
+* (RPG) EXHBMENU: Actually make the Exhibitor Menu function for launching other programs
+* (CL) VCFSTUB: Not started.
+Needs to get the executing USRPRF name and pass that as an argument to EXHBMENU.